|

 - Samuel Stewart

-Hook and Ladder Company receives charter from General Assembly.
-Incorporators are
+Hook and Ladder Company received charter from General Assembly.

 - F. Lampson